peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 16
 ```

-This is a common example of partial application but it’s not that useful in the real world.
-Here is a more practical example:
+That’s a common demo, but here’s a practical use.

 ### Reducing argument repetition

-Say you want to fetch three different resources from an API, your code might look something like this:
+If you want to fetch several resources from an API, your code might look like this:

 ```js
 const apiBaseUrl = 'https://api.myapp.com/api/v1'